Catherine22/iOS-tutorial/SDK/README.md

 6. Have a simulator or your iPhone device selected, then build
 7. Find where the framework we just build is
 ![screenshot](https://raw.githubusercontent.com/Catherine22/iOS-tutorial/master/screenshots/sdk3.png)
-8. You can either build frameworks manually or do it via [build script], the frameworks will be saved in [Output] directory
+8. You could either build frameworks manually or do it via [build script], the frameworks will be saved in [Output] directory
 ```sh
 sh build_framework.sh
 ```
+Now, we have two frameworks - one for simulator, another for iPhone.
+The following instructions show how to merge two frameworks into a single framework.
 9. Merge iphoneos and iphonesimulator frameworks by executing
 ```sh
 lipo -create Debug-iphoneos/SDK.framework/SDK  Debug-iphonesimulator/SDK.framework/SDK -output SDK
 ```
 10. Replace SDK file in iphoneos framework, and this framework will be the final version

-NOTICE: Drag the framework to your app's physical directory before import.
+**NOTICE: Drag the framework to your app's physical directory before import.**

 # Build settings
 | config | description | value |